- Paint Mode Overview

 To snap to an existing polyline in your drawing, click the line.

-In our example, we'll click one of the lines in our planting area.
+In our example, we'll click a portion of our planting area's bounding polyline.

 Now, as you begin painting, the crosshairs and the swaths of plants will snap to the angle you selected.

 You can also snap to a custom angle by typing a number into the Command line.
 In Paint Mode, type X for Xhair angle as described above.

 The Command line will indicate: Setting Xhair angle -- select entity, enter angle <0>, or click to specify.

 To set an angle to snap to, type an angle.
 In our example, we'll type 45 for a 45-degree angle.